wakita/fp2017/page/assignment1.md

     Upload `answer1.ml` at the respective page of OCW-i.

+    You need to register for this class to open the OCW-i assignment page.

 Delayed Submission
 : Mark is evaluated by weighing half-value period of 10 days.
 That means if you submit a complete answer 30 days after the due date, then you will receive $1/8$ the full points.
 It is very wise to keep the due date.